 Yes Yes, in part No

-50. Does your domestic legal system provide such measures as may be necessary to establish jurisdiction over the offences covered by this Convention and the relevant Protocols thereto when the alleged offender is present in your territory and your country does not extradite him or her? (art.
+47. Does your country’s legal framework provide such measures as may be necessary to establish jurisdiction over the offences covered by this Convention and the relevant Protocols thereto when the alleged offender is present in your territory and your country does not extradite him or her? (art.
 15, para.
 4)

 Yes Yes, in part No